CharrierTim/uart/docs/source/modules/uart_tx.rst

 FSM
 ~~~

-The UART FSM handling the above protocol is defined as:
+The UART FSM handling is defined as:

 .. image:: ../_static/svg/UART-UART-TX_FSM.svg